Cookie Run: Braverse Card Types Explained: Cookie, FLIP, Item, Trap, Stage, EXTRA & NPC

 | Stages | A small number | Build-arounds; value compounds, so slower decks want more |

-Note that FLIP overlaps with the other types: a Cookie or Item can also be a FLIP card, so the 16-FLIP cap is a constraint layered on top of your type mix, not a separate slice of the pie.
-These deck-construction limits - 60 cards, four copies max of a card number, at least one Cookie, up to 16 FLIP cards - are well-corroborated, but confirm them against the official rulebook before a sanctioned event.
+A wrinkle worth repeating: FLIP overlaps with the Cookie type.
+A dedicated FLIP-type card occupies its own slot, but a flip-carrying Cookie (like Sorbet Shark Cookie) counts as both a Cookie in your board math and one of your up-to-16 flip cards.
+So the 16-flip cap is a constraint layered on top of your type mix, not a separate slice of the pie.
+These deck-construction limits - 60 cards, four copies max of a card number, at least one Cookie, up to 16 flip cards - are well-corroborated, but confirm them against the official rulebook before a sanctioned event.
 For the full ratio discussion, see deck-building basics.

 Quick Action Checklist